Cosmetics Legal & Compliance

 The FDA notes that if a product makes therapeutic claims (for example, a shampoo whose intended use is to treat psoriasis), then it may fall into multiple regulatory categories and have to meet the requirements of both (for example, cosmetic and drug).

-In Are Some Cosmetics Promising Too Much, FDA gives very limited examples of claims cosmetics may make:
+In Are Some Cosmetics Promising Too Much, ” the FDA gives very limited examples of claims cosmetics may make:

 - Cleanses skin